Saint-Affrique

 Saint-Affrique (/fr/; Languedocien: Sant Africa) is a commune in the Aveyron department in Southern France.

 History

-Saint-Affrique grew in the 6th century around the tomb of St. Africain, bishop of Comminges.
+Saint-Affrique grew in the 6th century around the tomb of Saint Africus, bishop of Comminges.
 In the 12th century a fortress was built on the neighboring rock of Caylus.
 The possession of Saint-Affrique was vigorously contested during the French Wars of Religion.
 It was eventually occupied by the Huguenots until 1629, when it was seized and dismantled by a royal army.

 Geography

 The Sorgues, a tributary of the Dourdou de Camarès, flows through the commune and crosses the town.
 The Dourdou de Camarès flows northwestward through the western part of the commune and forms part of its northwestern border.

 Sights

 An old bridge over the Sorgue and some megaliths in the neighborhood, especially, the dolmen of Tiergues, are of antiquarian interest.

 Personalities

 Saint-Affrique was the birthplace of: